Autism Studies (BA)

 If you are interested in working with people with autism spectrum disorder (ASD), a major in Autism Studies can prepare you to make a positive impact in the world.
 There is a growing demand for professionals who understand the unique characteristics, strengths, and challenges of individuals with autism.
 They include teachers, therapists, researchers, counselors, social workers, health care navigators, and medical clinicians.

 Aurora University’s Autism Studies major is designed to prepare students to serve, support, and advocate for individuals on the autism spectrum.
 Autism is the fastest-growing developmental disability in the U.S., and that growth is sparking a movement to increase awareness and acceptance of neurodiversity in all settings — at school, at work, and in the community.

 As an Autism Studies major, you will develop an understanding of the characteristics of individuals with autism spectrum disorder, as well as the many systems and institutions involved in the diagnosis and treatment.
 Your studies will include coursework, an internship, and hands-on experience working with individuals with autism.
-As part of your practical learning experience, you will have the opportunity to gain first-hand experience by working in AU’s Pathways program for students with autism.
-Pathways, a new initiative at AU, is a multi-faceted program that provides summer camps, college preview experiences, and support services for college degree-seeking individuals with autism.

 The Autism Studies major is designed intentionally as a secondary major to supplement a primary major.
 You can pair Autism Studies with any major as a way to expand your skill set and enhance your employment potential.